warren-bank/fork-Xanado/README.md

 To use HTTPS you require an SSL certificate.
 You can generate one using the instructions in https://linuxize.com/post/creating-a-self-signed-ssl-certificate/

+# Development
+Further development is welcome, especially interface translations and keeping dependencies up to date.
+See [DEVELOPER](DEVELOPER.md) for more.

 ## IMPORTANT NOTICES: